redbadger/carlotta-lessons/pokemon-bot/README.md

 `arnold help`

-### Caniuse
-It returns a result from [www.caniuse.com](http://www.caniuse.com)

-  `caniuse` + name of CSS property

 ### Weather

 To know the actual weather of all the cities in the world.

 `weather` + name of the city

-### Tea
-Returns the name of London Dev Team with a 50% of chance of Elliott to be picked it.
-`who it’s making the tea`

 ### Yoda quotes

 Bring a random Master Yoda quote

 `yoda quote`

 ### Arnold Schwarzenegger quotes

 Bring a Arnold Schwarzenegger Yoda quote

 `arnold quote`

-### Governator sitecode
+### XKCD
-Returns enviroment and link of a ThirtyThree site

-`sitecode` + site code from [Governator](https://governator.thirtythreebuild.co.uk/)
+Bring a random XKCD cartoon

+`xkcd`